Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 Cloud Assistant command error: 414 Request-URI Too Large

-Solution: Place the command in an Object Storage Service (OSS) object.
-Then, use ossutil to download and run the object.
+Solution: Store the command in an OSS object, then use ossutil to download and run it.